Trencavel: Division

 The sons of Ato IV divided their inheritance.
 The eldest, Roger I, took Albi, Carcassonne, and Razès, but had no children.
 The second, Raymond I took Béziers and Agde.
 The youngest, Bernard Ato V, inherited Nîmes and married Guilhelma, daughter of William VI of Montpellier.
 In 1132, Roger and Raymond agreed that in the event of Roger's death without heirs, Carcassonne would pass to Raymond.
 In 1150, Roger died and his three viscounties all passed to Raymond.
 After a series of disputes, the viscounty of Agde was divided between Raymond and Bernard Ato, with the latter holding the title.
 The elder branch of Béziers-Albi-Carcassonne-Razès and the younger of Nîmes-Agde were to remain separate for the remainder of the family's existence.
 The practical capital of the elder branch was Béziers.

 During this period considerable urban unrest emerged as the growing cities tried to assert their independence.
 Raymond I was killed during one such revolt in Béziers.
-There was also revolts in Carcassonne in 1107 and 1120-1124, during which four years the Trencavel were expelled from the city.
+There were also revolts in Carcassonne in 1107 and 1120-1124, during which four years the Trencavel were expelled from the city.

-The Trencavel's lands in the centre of Languedoc gave them considerable power in the 11th and 12th centuries.
+The Trencavels' lands in the centre of Languedoc gave them considerable power in the 11th and 12th centuries.
 The counts of Barcelona and Toulouse both had large territories to the east and west, and valued a potential alliance with a family that stood in the middle.
 For the most part, the Trencavels allied with Barcelona against Toulouse.
 But as a result of the Albigensian Crusade, the last Trencavels lost their lands and titles.